zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/bulk-operation-executing.md

 ---
 Name: BulkOperationExecuting
-LastMod: 2023-03-01
+LastMod: 2025-06-23
 ---

 # BulkOperationExecuting

 ## Description
-Gets or sets an action to execute `before` the bulk operation is executed.
+Gets or sets an action to execute before the bulk operation is executed.

 ```csharp